 Amer Aldeen, MD, FACEP

-Dr. Aldeen received his undergraduate training at the University of Virginia in Charlottesville, VA, where he received a bachelor's degree in interdisciplinary studies with a focus on religious studies.
-He received his medical degree from the University of Virginia School of Medicine in Charlottesville, VA, and completed his emergency medicine residency at Northwestern Memorial Hospital in Chicago, IL, where he served as chief resident in 2006.
-Dr. Aldeen was site principal investigator of the $3.5 million Geriatric Emergency Department Innovations team at Northwestern, where he developed personnel and protocols to improve the care of older adults in the ED.
+Dr. Aldeen graduated from the University of Virginia in Charlottesville, VA, where he received his BA in Interdisciplinary Studies with a focus on Religious Studies and his MD degree.
+He completed his EM residency at Northwestern Memorial Hospital, serving as chief resident in 2006.
+Dr. Aldeen was site principal investigator of the $3.5 million Geriatric Emergency Department Innovations team at Northwestern, where he developed protocols to improve the care of older adults in the ED.
 He also serves as founder and director of the Chicago Cardiac Arrest Resuscitation Education Service, which trains the Chicago Police Department in lifesaving skills.
 He is co-author of Aldeen and Rosenbaum’s 1200 questions to help you pass the emergency medicine boards, has multiple peer-reviewed research publications, and won the Northwestern EM faculty teaching award for six years in a row.
 The Amer Aldeen Junior Faculty Teaching Award at Northwestern is named after him.